JeremyBYU/cpp-pybind-skel/README.md

 1. `cmake --build . --target pip-package --config Release`

-The wheel should then be at `cmake-build\lib\python_package\pip_package` .
+The wheel should then be at `cmake-build\lib\python_package\pip_package`.

+TODO - Master the intricate world of conda/pip distribution (multiplatform wheels, manylinux)...

 ## Documentation

-C++ classes and functions are documented using Doxygen in their header files.
+C++ classes and functions are documented in their header files.
 Associated Python functions/classes which are bound with Pybind11 are *re-documented*.
 This is for two reasons:

 1. The function/class API might actually be slightly different in arguments and return types (e.g., list vs. std::vector) and more detail/nuance may be desired in one form of the other.
 2. I have no idea how to share them.